 This spring, The University of Tulsa’s Amy Dodson (BA ’80) was named Ms. Homecoming 2019 during a Tulsa Alumni Chapter board meeting.
-President Gerard Clancy’s special announcement came as quite a shock to Dodson, who has served as assistant director of alumni engagement for nine years.
+President Gerard Clancy’s special announcement came as quite a shock to Dodson, who served as assistant director of alumni engagement for nine years.

 “I’m very humbled.
 There are so many worthy people, and I’m just so grateful to be considered,” she said.